← swipe →

 Our trail along the stream arrives at the Lower Fall which cascades down into the valley, and today, we’ll also see the stunning Higher Falls, plus stop to appreciate a monument dedicated to Slovene climbers.

 Our hike today begins at the hut and leads us to ‘Slemenova Špica,’ one of the most spectacular ‘hills’ in the Julian Alps.
 Our walk near one of Slovenia’s highest mountain passes, Vršič, takes us on a simple and not too long of a journey through towering walls and incredible views.
 This is a great walk for anyone wishing to experience the beauty of the Slovene mountains with minimal effort.
 For the more determined, an alternate ‘detour’ to another top-notch vista (Vršič summit) is included.

 Day 5: Rafting and Zipline above Soča Valley

 Be ready to get wet today!
 After breakfast, the day begins with a fun, 7 km rafting trip down the Soča River’s rapids.
 Later we will enjoy some gentle canoeing past some incredible natural geological sculptures.

 After lunch, we gear up for our zipline adventure that starts with a gorgeous drive up the mountainside in the instructor’s 4×4.
 This ride on a beautiful mountain road is a 10 km scenic dream.

 This evening, we’ll enjoy a feast featuring locally grown ingredients at the award-winning Hisa Franko, voted one of the world’s top 50 restaurants in 2018.
-The head chef, Ana Roš, was in 2016 voted most talented chef in the world and has since claimed the title of world’s best female chef in 2017.
+The head chef, Ana Roš, was voted the most talented chef in the world in 2016 and has since claimed the title of world’s best female chef in 2017.

 Day 6: Goriška Brda or Slovene “Tuscany”